mahdi12167/libmini/libmini/qtviewer/README.txt

 Additionally we need GDAL to be installed.
 In your project directory, get GDAL via Tortoise SVN: http://svn.osgeo.org/gdal/tags/1.8.1/gdal
-To build GDAL we have to define some options (in the name.opt file):
+To build GDAL we have to define some options (in the nmake.opt file):
  MSVC_VER -> use 1600 to identify MSVC 10.0, 1500 for MSVC 9.0, etc.
  GDAL_HOME -> needs to point to the GDAL installation directory Usually this means that we point it to our project directory